Retail Sales Strategy

 Why?

-Because in this day and age, most people who are truly only browsing are doing that in their homes, dressed in their PJs, while swiping left or right on an iPad, while half-watching Game of Thrones.
+In this day and age, most people who are truly only browsing are doing that in their homes, dressed in their PJs, while swiping left or right on an iPad while half-watching Game of Thrones.

 Those who make the effort to come into brick-and-mortar shops are not truly just browsing.
 They want help but probably don't know how to ask and have become gun-shy after failing to learn anything from other retailers who simply asked, "Can I help you?".